-Four restaurants with Michelin stars confirm the rise of Marbella to the status of a top cuisine destination28 Nov, 2017 Manuel Alarcon
+Four restaurants with Michelin stars confirm the rise of Marbella to the status of a top cuisine destination28 Nov, 2017 Manolo Alarcon

 Everyone has heard of Marbella as a paradise of luxury and nightlife: shops, nightclubs, high-end cars, premium real estate… We can confirm nowadays a new dimension of Marbella as a top gastronomic destination, among the other great areas of elite restoration in Spain.